SECTION THREE: Classical Health Savings Accounts: Many Surprises

 Right Angle Club: 2016

-A recent article in the Wall Street Journal announced to the world that Health Savings Accounts were a better bargain for the investor than were 401(k).
+A recent article in the Wall Street Journal announced to the world that Health Savings Accounts were a better bargain for the investor that was 401(k).
 That's certainly true if you spend the money in an account for approved medical expenses, or if you roll it over into an IRA at the time you receive Medicare.
-But it's also even arguable if you spend it in any other circumstance.
+But it's also even arguably if you spend it in any other circumstance.

 Well, you can't have an HRSA if you are under 21, over 65, or covered by a health insurance policy that doesn't have a high deductible.
 The Affordable Care Act mandates high deductibles for everybody, but there are still occasional loopholes, probably soon to be closed.
 If your policy has co-insurance features, that's actually probably an argument to switch out of it.
 You can't have an HSA if you are also covered by some other government plan.
 All three plans are sometimes subverted by self-serving intermediary fees, but you just have to shop around for the ability to choose your own investments.
 That may cause you to pick an inferior health insurance plan, so keep looking.
 Eventually, some people will reach their limits and need more than one retirement plan, but that's different.
 Although Health Saving Accounts are spreading nicely, there must be a hundred million people who have no reasonable answer to the question of why they have a 401(k) but not an HRSA, so please read on.